tokyoking/ctf/heap/README.md

 # Notes about glibc heap tcache

-im studying https://pwn.college/software-exploitation/dynamic-allocator-misuse/ and most of the screenshots will be from the slides.
+im studying https://pwn.college/software-exploitation/dynamic-allocator-misuse/ and most of the screenshots adn the code will be from pwncollege slides.

 allocations small then 1032 bytes = tcache